Blackberry: Hybrids

 'Marion' (marketed as "marionberry") is an important cultivar that was selected from seedlings from a cross between 'Chehalem' and 'Olallie' (commonly called "Olallieberry") berries.
 'Olallie' in turn is a cross between loganberry and youngberry.
 'Marion', 'Chehalem' and 'Olallie' are just three of many trailing blackberry cultivars developed by the United States Department of Agriculture Agricultural Research Service (USDA-ARS) blackberry breeding program at Oregon State University in Corvallis, Oregon.

 The most recent cultivars released from this program are the thornless cultivars 'Black Diamond', 'Black Pearl', and 'Nightfall' as well as the early-ripening 'Obsidian' and 'Metolius'.
 'Black Diamond' is now the leading cultivar being planted in the Pacific Northwest.
 Some of the other cultivars from this program are 'Newberry', 'Waldo', 'Siskiyou', 'Black Butte', 'Kotata', 'Pacific', and 'Cascade'.

 Varieties with good commercial characteristics developed in Arkansas are grown in nurseries in Oklahoma.
 Such blackberries are easy to grow, and may produce fruit for a decade or more.
 These varieties have diverse flavors varying from sweet to tart.

 Trailing

 Trailing blackberries are vigorous and crown-forming, require a trellis for support, and are less cold-hardy than erect or semi-erect blackberries.
 In addition to the Pacific Northwest, these types do well in similar climates, such as New Zealand, Chile, and the Mediterranean countries.

 Thornless

 Semi-erect, prickle-free blackberries were first developed at the John Innes Centre in Norwich, UK, and subsequently by the USDA-ARS in Beltsville, Maryland.
 These are crown-forming and very vigorous and need a trellis for support.
 Cultivars include 'Black Satin', 'Chester Thornless', 'Dirksen Thornless', 'Hull Thornless', 'Loch Maree', 'Loch Ness', 'Loch Tay', 'Merton Thornless', 'Smoothstem', and 'Triple Crown'.
 'Loch Ness' and 'Loch Tay' have gained the RHS's Award of Garden Merit.
-The cultivar 'Cacanska Bestrna' (also called 'Cacak Thornless') has been developed in Serbia and has been planted on many thousands of hectares there.
+The cultivar 'Cacanska Bestrna' (also called 'Cacak Thornless') has been developed in Serbia, since the 1980s.